 Otherwise, BJJ and other combat sports coaches must understand the primary signs of the cauliflower ear and the importance of seeking immediate medical attention.

 Here is a helpful video about how to avoid cauliflower ear by coach Firas Zahabi

-You’ll get a cauliflower ear when you’re engaging your ear frequently in the game during a close combat fight in wrestling, Brazilian jiu-jitsu, or boxing.
-As a result, the ear gets a specific form like a cauliflower.
+You’ll get a cauliflower ear when you frequently engage your ear in the game during a close combat fight in wrestling, Brazilian jiu-jitsu, or boxing.
+As a result, the ear gets a specific form, like a cauliflower.

-The cauliflower ear hurt a lot in the first weeks of its formation, so you feel insupportable pain when something touches your bruised ear.
-Therefore, you will be forced to prevent close contact during grappling training sessions and while rolling.
+The cauliflower ear hurts greatly in the first weeks of its formation, so you feel insupportable pain when something touches your bruised ear.
+Therefore, you must prevent close contact during grappling training sessions and while rolling.

-In most situations, the cauliflower ear is not dangerous, but you have to drain it from time to time to eliminate any infection, and reducing inflammation to re-establish the connection of the skin to the underlying cartilage.
+In most situations, the cauliflower ear is not dangerous.
+Still, you have to drain it from time to time to eliminate any infection and reduce inflammation to re-establish the connection of the skin to the underlying cartilage.